Engey

 Engey ([ˈeiŋkˌeiː]) is the second largest island of the Kollafjörður (Faxa Bay) fjord in western Iceland.
 Located north of the capital Reykjavík, the uninhabited island is 1.7 km in length and around 400 m in width.
 To the northern end of the island, a lighthouse, first built in 1902, is located.
 The lighthouse was damaged and later restored in 1937.
+The name is composed of -ey, meaning small island, & -eng, meaning meadow or uncut grassland.